The History of Judo

 Jigoro Kano would travel abroad to teach judo a further seven times as well as other times to attend the Olympics and its committee meetings, of which he was a member.
 He also sent several of his best students overseas to demonstrate and teach judo in order to help his new art grow.

 As a result of his educational connections, he managed to get judo accepted onto the syllabus in Japanese schools in 1911, having it taught as not just a form of self-defence, but also a combat sport and a way to build character in its participants.
 By the 1920s, Kano was the most influential martial artist in Japan and was always willing to help new art forms such as karate and aikido get a following in the country.
 After seeing a demonstration of aikido by its founder Morihei Ueshiba, Kano was so impressed that he sent some of his own students to train with him and he was instrumental in getting karate accepted in the country when it was brought to Japan from Okinawa by Gichin Funakoshi in the 1920s.

-Another key development in judo history happened in 1964 when it became an Olympic event in Tokyo in 1964 though at this stage it was only men competing in various weight categories.
+Another key development in judo history happened in 1964 when it became an Olympic event in Tokyo, though at this stage it was only men competing in various weight categories.
 Women’s judo appeared in the 1988 Seoul Olympics as a demonstration event and was then added as an event in its own right four years later in Barcelona.